EmyMisa/Silicon-to-Cloud/README.md

 ## Why This Exists

-Most engineers start at the framework and work backwards.
+Most engineers start with a framework and work backwards.
 This repo starts at the atom.

 This is a living record of deliberately rebuilding foundational knowledge from first principles — no shortcuts, no skipping layers.
 Every concept here has been studied, broken down, and written in my own words.